-A diagnostic dose of 726 ng Cry1Ab/cm2, according to the MIC{99} value obtained last season with data from larvae collected in different locations of Southwest, Central and Northeast Iberia between 2008 and 2012 (see report 2012 for details), was used for the population of S. nonagriodes collected in Northeast of Spain in 2013.
-The molt inhibition got by neonates with this concentration was $97 \pm 2\%$ (mean ± standard error).
+A diagnostic dose of 726 ng Cry1Ab/cm, according to the $MIC{99}$ value agreed from data of larvae collected in different locations of Southwest, Central and Northeast Iberia between 2008 and 2012 (see report 2012 for details), was used for the population of S. nonagrioides collected in Southwest and Central Iberia in 2014.
+The moult inhibition got by neonates with this concentration was 96 ± 2 and 96 ± 1 % (mean ± standard error) for Southwest and Central Iberia, respectively.